palberer/prerender/README.md

 In order to try out the whole example, you need to:
 - install node, nginx and bower
 - run "bower install" to install the dependencies
+- install dependencies for prerender.io; in folder bower_components/prerender.io you need to run "npm install"
-- launch the prerendering service from folder prerender.io via "node server.js"
+- launch the prerendering service from folder bower_components/prerender.io via "node server.js"
 - launch nginx using the local config file
 - visit http://tutorial.local.dev to see that the web is running
 - visit http://prerender.local.dev/http://tutorial.local.dev to see that the prerendering service is running